samiemostafavi/autoran/docs/prepare-e320.md

-# Setup Schematic

-# Step 1.
-Initial Device Setup

-## Connect to the device
+# Installing and Preparing an E320 SDR

+## Configure network connection

-First, if the device is fresh out of the box, management interface must be setup for ssh.
+If the device is fresh out of the box, management interface must be setup for ssh.
 It either needs DHCP, or manual static ip.
 Below setting up a static ip is explained.

-### Setting Up Management Interface

-To check if the device is recognized by UHD, run one of the following commands
+To check if the device is recognized by the UHD driver on the host, run one of the following commands

-    UHD_IMAGES_DIR=/usr/share/uhd/images/ uhd_find_devices
+    uhd_find_devices
-    UHD_IMAGES_DIR=/usr/share/uhd/images/ /usr/local/bin/uhd_find_devices

 If the device is not showing up, check the network interfaces and bring them up, or just simply turn on the radios LoL.

-Connect to the device over USB
+### Connect to the device with USB

+When the USB cable is connected, check the serial devices connected to the host

     ls /dev/serial/by-id